paulwib/vagrant-coreos-docker-apache-example/README.md

 ## About the systemd File (apache.service)

-This contains the information needed to run the container.
 You could manually run the container by SSHing into the server and running:

     docker run -v /home/core/share/app:/var/www -p 8080:80 -d test-apache

 The `apache.service` file automates this to make sure the container runs when CoreOS starts up without you having to manually log-in and start it.
 It also contains other instructions, like identifying the service and setting how long it should wait before restarting after a crash.

 Let's break that command down: